KyleMoran138/event-scheduler/README.md

 ### TODOs
 - I should probably get some unit testing around this, I would like to be able to depend on this api some day so it'd be good to have those...
+- Fix typings for generic class params, silly ole me forgot how to do that right 🙄